-In September 2020, the compensation committee approved the performance metrics for the Fiscal 2021 PSU Awards.
-These awards were previously granted to Messrs.
-Chaudhry in fiscal 2019 and Rajic in fiscal 2020.
-The compensation committee determined that the Fiscal 2021 PSU awards were to be earned based on our level of attainment of two equally weighted performance metrics: revenue and calculated billings.
-The compensation committee selected revenue and calculated billings as the appropriate corporate performance metrics for the Fiscal 2021 PSU Award period because, in its view, these metrics were the key indicators of our progress in executing our business strategy of pursuing growth to capture significant market share.
+In September 2021, the compensation committee approved the performance metrics for the Fiscal 2022 Legacy Awards.
+These awards were previously granted to our Named Executive Officers (other than our CEO) in May 2020 for the fiscal 2022 performance period.
+In addition, Messrs.
+Chaudhry (in fiscal 2019) and Rajic (in fiscal 2020), were previously granted multi-year PSU awards under separate four year arrangements for which performance metrics needed to be determined.
+The compensation committee determined that the Fiscal 2022 Legacy PSU Awards were to be earned for fiscal 2022 based on our level of attainment of two equally weighted performance metrics: revenue and calculated billings.
+The compensation committee selected revenue and calculated billings as the appropriate corporate performance metrics for the Fiscal 2022 Legacy PSU Award period because, in its view, these metrics were the key indicators of our progress in executing our business strategy of pursuing growth to capture significant market share.
+As set forth above, in January 2022, the compensation committee transitioned to multi-year ARR metrics.